Design thinking

 What is design thinking?
+Definition & meaning

 Design thinking is an iterative process where teams seek to understand user needs, challenge assumptions, define complex problems to solve, and develop innovative solutions to prototype and test.
 The goal of design thinking is to come up with user-focused solutions tailored to the particular problem at hand.

-Design thinking process 101: Definitions and approaches
+Design thinking process & key approaches explained

 The design thinking process puts customers’ and users’ needs at the center and aims to solve challenges from their perspective.